mrchristine/db-migration/README.md

   --users               Download all the users and groups in the workspace --workspace           Log all the notebook paths in the workspace. (metadata
                         only)
+  --notebook-format {DBC,SOURCE,HTML}
+                        Choose the file format to download the notebooks (default: DBC)
   --download            Download all notebooks for the environment --libs                Log all the libs for the environment --clusters            Log all the clusters for the environment